-The other thing that Jesus is not saying is that this division is for the provocation of quarrels and strife, nor is He telling us His people to take up arms and be hostile towards those who do not believe.
+But let me get back to what Jesus is not saying.
+The Lord permits division, but not for the provocation of quarrels and strife, nor is He telling us His people to take up arms and be hostile towards those who do not believe.
 It is alarming to consider what occurs when the Christian faith merges with American politics.
 The result (among other things) is to develop an "us vs. them" mentality and to promote the demonization of those who believe differently.
 This was not what our Lord was promoting.
 At the same time, it is evident that this is what people (even Christians) like to do in their sin.